December 21, 2013

 Method:

-1. In a large frying pan, heat butter, and oil, over medium heat.
+1. In a large frying pan, heat butter and oil over medium heat.
 Add the butternut squash slices to the pan.
 Cook for 5-7 minutes or until just tender.

-2. In a small pot, over medium heat combine sugar and a cup of water.
+2. In a small pot, over medium heat, combine sugar and a cup of water.
 Bring to a boil.
 Reduce the heat and simmer for another 5 minutes.

 Serve on the platter and garnish with walnuts and pistachios.